all-of-us/raw-data-repository/rest-api/README.md

 ```

 ### After uploading a new version

-Update the database schema.
-(If you are replacing (and not updating) the schema,
-run
-`tools/connect_to_database.sh --project pmi-drc-api-test --account $USER@google.com`
-and `DROP DATABASE rdr; CREATE DATABASE rdr;`.)
-`tools/upgrade_database.sh --project pmi-drc-api-test --account $USER@google.com`
-will upgrade the test project's database.
-TODO(DA-211) automate this.

 Run the metrics cron job on the appengine server: from the AppEngine console
 select the Task queues panel, and then the Cron Jobs tab.
 Click the "Run now"